 He cleared the rack on the first jump, then again on the second.
 It reached the point where weights were placed under the rack to make it more challenging.
 He cleared that, too.

-Williamson did his best Michael Jordan impression and dunked from the free-throw line a month later.
+Williamson did his best MJ impression and dunked from the free-throw line a month later.

-He showcased his leaping ability in his lone college basketball season on ESPN and during his rookie campaign in the NBA.
+He showcased his leaping ability in his lone college basketball season on ESPN.
+He hasn’t come down since becoming an NBA player.

 Cassius Stanley Breaks Zion’s Vertical Jump Record

-Gravity is still plotting how to stop this man.
+Gravity is still plotting how to stop the Nike/Jordan Brand athlete.
 As one of the rarest combinations of size and dunking ability, Williamson’s health is all that stands between him defying it for a long time.